- Take 5, relax and enjoy a read...

 Posted by on

 As part of the Taupo Volcanic Zone that stretches from Central North Island to Bay of Plenty, there are many geothermal attractions close to Taupo Bella Vista.
-Many of these attractions are within 1 hour’s drive from your Taupo accommodation.
+Many of these attractions are within 1 hour’s drive from your Taupo Motel accommodation.

 Orakei Korako Cave & Thermal Park